cpnewkirk/myGame/README.md

 - Additional map to the east.
 - Side-quest with Rouge collecting 100 rings from other characters then purchasing an artifact to bring to Vector.
 - Fully implement save functionality.
+- Re-style minigames with the line appearing at bottom of page.
+- Re-style runner game because of bad visilibilty.
+- Refactor treasure game to find a chaos emerald at the end.

 ## Credit